Hoath – Snapshots of the Past

 A darker moment of village history occurred on 2 May 1863 when Richard Steed, a Maypole resident was savagely murdered on a lonely footpath as he journeyed home from Herne.
 Alfred Eldridge, who lived for a short time in Hoath with his wife and young child, was convicted of his murder and subsequently hanged at Maidstone, in what was the last public hanging in Kent.
 Steed lies buried in Hoath Churchyard.
 His name can be read on his headstone, but the inscription “Give him eternal rest O Lord and let perpetual light shine upon him” has now eroded away.

-Maple Road pre 1900 Maple Road now
+Maypole Road pre 1900 Maypole Road now

 Maypole Road pre 1950 and Maypole Road now